 The current tax assets comprise of Bank's net tax position with regard to corporate income tax as of December 31, 2011 and December 31, 2010.
-According to the statutory requirements, the Bank stand alone and its subsidiaries pay during the year advance instalments for corporate income tax on the basis of its tax profit for the prior year.
-Corporate income tax in Bulgaria is charged in single entity basis.
-Based on that as of December 31, 2011 Bank reports current tax assets in the amount of BGN 1 thousand and current tax liabilities in the amount of BGN 6,339 thousands.
-The corresponding amounts as of December 31, 2010 are BGN 3,471 thousands and BGN 80 thousands, respectively.
+According to the statutory requirements, Bank pays during the year advance instalments for corporate income tax on the basis of its tax profit for the prior year.
+Based on that as of December 31, 2010 Bank is in net prepaid position with regard to corporate income tax in the amount of BGN 3,467, presented as current tax assets.
+As of December 31, 2011 Bank has net liability position in the amount of BGN 6,218 thousand, presented as current tax liabilities.